 Blue Jays are common in the eastern states, but since the 1970s, they have been terrorizing peanut feeders across the western states.

-The map below shows the current range of the Blue Jay, according to eBird data from 2014 - 2018.
+The map below shows the current range of the Blue Jay, according to the most recent data publicly available.
 While Blue Jays are residents throughout much of their range, there is a significant movement of the population that occurs throughout the year.
 You can see these movements on eBird, and it creates a spectacular short video.

 Blue Jay Range Map